modelscope/agentscope/docs/sphinx_doc/source/tutorial/204-service.md

 from agentscope.agents import AgentBase

 def create_file(file_path: str, content: str = "") -> ServiceResponse:
     """
     Create a file and write content to it.

     Args:
-        file_path (str): The path where the file will be created. content (str): Content to write into the file.
+        file_path (str): The path to the file to be created. content (str): The content to be written to the file.

     Returns:
-        ServiceResponse: where the boolean indicates success, and the str contains an error message if any, including the error type.
+        ServiceResponse: A boolean indicating success or failure, and a string containing any error message (if any), including the error type.
     """
-    # ... [code omitted for brevity]
+    # ... [omitted for brevity]

 class YourAgent(AgentBase):
-    # ... [code omitted for brevity]
+    # ... [omitted for brevity]

     def reply(self, x: dict = None) -> dict:
-        # ... [code omitted for brevity]
+        # ... [omitted for brevity]

-        # Construct the prompt for the agent to provide parameters in JSON
+        # construct a prompt to ask the agent to provide the parameters in JSON format
-        # format
         prompt = (
             f"To complete the user request\n```{x['content']}```\n"
             "Please provide the necessary parameters in JSON format for the "